sjpozzuoli/School_District_Analysis/README.md

 ## Summary

-#### In closing, we see that removing a single grade from one high school in the district does not have a large statistical bearing on the overall passing percentages in reading and math.
+#### In closing, we see that removing a single grade from one high school in the district does not have a large statistical bearing on the overall passing percentages in math and reading.
 Thomas High School's scores dropped by a very small amount after the scores were replaced and the other major statistics remained unchanged.